 History of Grange Park Opera

-Founded in 1998 by Wasfi Kani OBE, Grange Park Opera has staged more than 75 operas, including the acclaimed productions of Rusalka, Tristan und Isolde, Peter Grimes, and Fiddler on the Roof with Bryn Terfel at the BBC Proms.
+Founded in 1998 by Wasfi Kani CBE, Grange Park Opera has staged more than 80 operas, including the acclaimed productions of Rusalka, Tristan und Isolde, Peter Grimes, and Fiddler on the Roof with Bryn Terfel at the BBC Proms.

-Its sister charity Pimlico Opera, founded in 1987, has presented co-productions with prisons for 26 years and has taken more than 50,000 members of the public into prison.
-Each week, its Primary Robins project gives a singing class to 2,000 KS2 children in schools in deprived areas.
+Its sister charity Pimlico Opera, has presented co-productions with prisons since 1987 and has taken more than 50,000 members of the public into prison.
+Each week, its Primary Robins project gives a singing class to 6,060 KS2 children in schools in deprived areas.

-Grange Park Opera held their last season at The Grange, in Hampshire, in 2016.
+Grange Park Opera held their last season in Hampshire in 2016.

 In 2017, Grange Park Opera relocated to West Horsley Place, Surrey.